Landmark Judgment in Cisco Systems Caste Discrimination Case: A Victory for Corporate America and Hindu American Civil Rights

 info@castefiles.com

 In a landmark decision, the court penalized the California Civil Rights Department (CRD) in a high-profile caste discrimination lawsuit filed on behalf of a "Dalit" employee against Cisco Systems.
-The case, which had brought widespread scrutiny and criticism to Indian American managers Sundar Iyer and Ramana Kompella, culminated in a verdict that awarded Cisco Systems a symbolic $2000 in sanctions against the CRD.
+The case, which had brought widespread scrutiny and criticism to Indian American managers Sundar Iyer and Ramana Kompella, awarded Cisco Systems a symbolic $2000 in sanctions against the CRD for its lack of due diligence.
 While the penalty may seem minor, the judgment represents a significant win for both Silicon Valley companies and Hindu American civil rights.

 The CRD, formerly known as the Department of Fair Employment and Housing (DFEH), had been accused of unfairly targeting Iyer and Kompella, labeling them as perpetrators of caste discrimination.
 However, a whistleblower website exposed evidence of prosecutorial misconduct and fabrications by the CRD, bringing to light the flaws in the case.